populse/populse_db/docs/source/index.rst

 .. code-block:: python

    cd docs/
-   make html
-   cp -R build/doctrees/ ./doctrees/ cp -R build/html/ ./html/ rm -d -r build/html/ rm -d -r build/doctrees/ cd ..
+   make html # The website generated will be in build/ directory cp -R build/doctrees/ ./doctrees/ cp -R build/html/ ./html/ rm -d -r build/html/ rm -d -r build/doctrees/ cd ..

+* The website is deployed automatically thanks to GitHub pages (More informations are available on their website `here <https://pages.github.com/>`_)

+* The option is available in the GitHub repository populse_db settings: See GitHub Pages subsection in Options section, it is currently set to master branch /docs folder

 License
 -------